Everything I know about Baltimore and Agora Financial combined you could fit on the head of a pin.

 This is the single most personal thing I’ve ever shared online.
 My real copywriter backstory.

-Why share this story?
+Why share?
 Not because I covet those Agora gigs, with the relocation to Baltimore and presumably, a passing interest in finance.

 Stories sell.
 That’s why we use them in copywriting.